Phoenix

 Pizzeria Bianco

-James Beard Award-winning chef Chris Bianco started with a passion for artisanal pizza 25 years ago and has since built a mini-empire of Italian restaurants under the Pizzeria Bianco nameplate.
+James Beard Award-winning chef Chris Bianco started with a passion for artisanal pizza decades ago and has since built a mini-empire of Italian restaurants under the Pizzeria Bianco nameplate.

 Beyond their signature pizza and pasta dishes, Bianco’s restaurants also are known for their welcoming ambience and interior design.

-In downtown Phoenix, the Pizzeria is located in a former machine shop from the 1920s that still shows off its original red brick and display windows.
-In the central Phoenix location, a beautifully faded Persian rug is from the chef’s childhood home and all the artwork is hand-painted by Bianco’s father.
+In the downtown Phoenix location, the Pizzeria is located in a former machine shop from the 1920s that still shows off its original red brick and display windows.

 Los Dos Molinos

 Given its geography, Phoenix offers a range of authentic Mexican restaurants.
-One of the best known is Los Dos Molinos, which serves enchiladas, tacos, tamales and other traditional favorites from south of the border.
+One of the best known is Los Dos Molinos, which serves enchiladas, tacos, tamales, and other traditional favorites from south of the border.
 The food packs plenty of heat, courtesy of its signature New Mexico chilis.
 As the disclaimer on the menu says: “Food is spicy.
 You order it.
 You own it.”

 The Parlor

 Located in the heart of central Phoenix, The Parlor offers another example of delicious food served in a unique architectural adaptation.
-Once a former mid-century beauty parlor, the restaurant’s bar features real salon chairs, exposed brick, wood beams and a covered patio.
+Once a former mid-century beauty parlor, the restaurant’s bar features real salon chairs, exposed brick, wood beams, and a covered patio.

 phoenix restaurants